zaceno/zx-astrojs-hyperapp/README.md

 # Hyperapp Integration for Astro

-Allows you to add client-side-interactive islands in your astro apps using hyperapp.
+Allows you to add client-side-interactive islands in your astro apps using hyperapp, with jsx if you want it.

-- Supports SSR/SSG and client side hydration.
-- JSX support included out of the box.
 - Does not yet support:
+  - JSX Fragments
+  - children/slots.
   - HMR.
-  - mixing with other client-side ui-framework integrations.
-  - children/slots.

 Demo: https://stackblitz.com/github/zaceno/astrojs-hyperapp-demo